All Products

 Limitations

-A script can contain only one statement that displays results on screen, such as a standalone SELECT.An error occurs if you include more than one.
+• A script can contain at most one statement that displays results to the screen, such as a standalone SELECT statement.
+Otherwise, an error is returned.
+We recommend that you do not run screen-display SELECT statements in scripts.

 INSERT OVERWRITE TABLE src2 SELECT * FROM src WHERE key > 0;